HL7/US-Core/input/intro-notes/StructureDefinition-us-core-encounter-intro.md

 **Profile Specific Implementation Guidance:**

 * To search for an encounter diagnosis, query for Condition resources that reference the Encounter of interest and have a category of `encounter-diagnosis`.
 An example search is shown in the [Condition Quick Start] section.
-* The Encounter resource can represent a reason using either a code with `Encounter.reasonCode`, or a reference with `Encounter.reasonReference` to  Condition or other resource.
+* The Encounter resource can represent a reason using a code with `Encounter.reasonCode` or a reference with `Encounter.reasonReference` to  Condition or other resources.
    * Although both are marked as Must Support, servers are not required to support both a code and a reference, but they **SHALL** support *at least one* of these elements.
    * The client application **SHALL** support both elements.
    * If `Encounter.reasonReference` references an Observation, it **SHOULD** conform to a US Core Observation if applicable.
 For example, a laboratory result **SHOULD** conform to the [US Core Laboratory Result Observation Profile].